EnigmaCurry/SAP/README.md

 | J              | Jump               | The Program Counter is told to read from the bus, and update its count to the loNib value                                          |
 | FI             | Flags In           | The Flags register is told to store the current ALU flags (connected outside the bus)                                              |

-The 'controller' is shorthand for Control Sequencer, as it controls the process of a single instruction over the duration of several sequential clock cycles.
+The 'controller' is shorthand for _Control Sequencer_, as it controls the process of a single instruction over the duration of several sequential clock cycles.
 For the sake of simplicity, the orginal SAP-1 controller defined every instruction as taking 6 clock cycles (or 6 t-states).
-(Not every instruction needed those 6 cycles, but it is simpler to implement if you just wait out the extra cycles doing nothing.)
+(Not every instruction needed all of those 6 cycles, but it is simpler to implement if you just wait out the unused cycles doing nothing.)
 Each t-state of the instruction is carried out sequentially, with the controller outputing different control signals depending on the current instruction and step.
-The controller is programmed for each instruction and carries out the step-sequence of the control signals necessary for the given instruction.
+The controller is designed to handle each type of instruction, and carries out the step-sequence of the control signals necessary for the given instruction.

-For example, examine the LDA instruction.
-It requires 4 steps (with each part of a step happening in parallel.)
+For example, let's examine the execution of a single instruction:
+**LDA**.
+From the perspective of the controller, this requires 6 steps (only 4 used for LDA).
+Each part of a step happens in parallel:

- 1. Do the following Memory Fetch operations, in parallel:
+ 1. Do the following _Memory Fetch_ operations, in parallel:

      - Tell the Program Counter (PC) to output the current program pointer to the main bus.
-This is the current 'line' of our program, (actually it's the address pointing to it, in memory).
-Any component could potentially now read this value from the bus, but it will not do so unless the Control Sequencer tells it to.
+This is the next 'line number' of our program to execute, (actually it's the address pointing to it, in memory).
+Any component could potentially now read this value from the bus, but will not do so unless the _Control Sequencer_ tells it to.

-     - The Memory Address Register (MAR) is told to read the main bus.
+     - The Memory Address Register (MAR) is told to read this value from the main bus.
 For this moment, the MAR and the PC now contain the same value.

- 2. Do the following Memory Fetch operations, in parallel:
+ 2. Do the following _Memory Fetch_ operations, in parallel:

-     - Tell the Memory (RAM) to lookup the memory stored for the MAR address, and output the data to the main bus.
+     - Tell the Memory (RAM) to lookup the memory stored at the address that the MAR holds, and output the data to the main bus.

-     - Tell the Instruction Register (IR) to read from the main bus, and to decode and store the current instruction.
+     - Tell the Instruction Register (IR) to read from the main bus, to decode, and store the current instruction.

-     - The Instruction Register is always connected to the Control Sequencer, outputting the decoded Opcode from the stored instruction (the hiNib, the 'what to do'; LDA in this example).
-This Opcode informs the Control Sequencer in its decision for what to do in subsequent steps.
+     - The Instruction Register (IR) is always connected to the _Control Sequencer_, outputting the decoded Opcode from the stored instruction (the hiNib, the 'what to do'; LDA in this example).
+This Opcode informs the _Control Sequencer_ in its decision for what to do in subsequent steps.

-     - Tell the Program Counter (PC) to increment itself, in preparation for the next instruction (which won't happen until all the steps of the current instruction finish).
+     - Tell the Program Counter (PC) to increment itself, in preparation for the next instruction (which won't occur until all the steps of the current instruction finish).

- 3. Do the following LDA specific operations, in parallel:
+ 3. Do the following _LDA specific_ operations, in parallel:

      - Tell the Instruction Register (IR) to output the instruction to the bus.
 The memory address operand of the LDA instruction is